Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

+(blueyed)blondes are genetically weaker against psycho-logical miniopulation #banana (temporal)history c̄ minions have good ones #thc̄ hitlers from another tribe; was it the original? they just got lost on an adventure,..
+   -(i can't remember what was lost)
-(blueyed)blondes are genetically weaker against psycho-logical miniopulation #banana (temporal)history c̄ minions have good ones #thc̄ hitlers from another tribe; was it the original? they just got lost on an adventure,.. jews died for every enemy citizen, and they did the same #prop(aganda)s my decidership has the highest population densities the cheapest living conditions are axial; /x|y|z/, /horizontal|vertical|angal/,.. it's cheaper to flip horizontal to horizontal, than horizontal to any other angle
+    jews died for every enemy citizen, and they did the same #prop(aganda)s my decidership has the highest population densities the cheapest living conditions are axial; /x|y|z/, /horizontal|vertical|angal/,.. it's cheaper to flip horizontal to horizontal, than horizontal to any other angle